-- Transfer training from workshops to the work/learning environment
+- Transfer training from workshops to the work/learning environment, and

 Register to participate in an upcoming session today!